pp-mo/ncdata/docs/userdocs/user_guide/general_topics.rst

 Character and String Data Handling
 ----------------------------------
-NetCDF can can contain string and character data in at least 3 different contexts :
+NetCDF can contain string and character data in at least 3 different contexts :

 Characters in Data Component Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^